spoleto-software/CIS.Cryptography.RSA/README.md

 # Spoleto.Cryptography.RSA

 The helper for creating X509 certificates from a body and a private key in PEM format for .NET Core 3.1.
-Methods are also available: Sign, Verify data based on PEM
+Methods are also available: Sign, Verify data based on PEM.

 ## Examples:
 ```
 // Create certificate from the body and the private key in PEM format
 var certificate = RSACryptoPemHelper.CreateCertificate(certificatePemText, privateKeyPemText);

-var data = "String to sign";
+var data = "The string to sign";

 // Sign data by the private key:
 var signedData = RSACryptoPemHelper.Sign(privateKeyPemText, data);